Assistance programs Salt Lake City and County.

 The list above is just a sampling of the programs offered by the Salt Lake Community Action Program.
 Contact them at 764 S 200 West Salt Lake City to learn more, or apply for help.
 Or another address and number is 1307 South 900 West, Salt Lake City, UT 84104.
 This telephone number is (801) 977-1122.
-Click more details.
+Click more details on financial help from Salt Lake Community Action Program.

 Crossroads Urban Center offers programs that can help Salt Lake residents who are facing an immediate crisis.
 Among other programs, they can provide emergency food, clothing and essentials, and advocacy.
 Also receive free legal help from the Free Worker Justice Clinic.
 Call the center at 801-364-7765 for aid, or find details on Crossroads Urban Center assistance programs.

 One program known as Salt Lake County Heat Program offers assistance for utility and heating bill payment assistance.
 Two programs they offer do the following.
 One will helps low to moderate income households in the area pay a portion of their winter utility bill and/or offer emergency utility bill assistance to prevent shut-off of their service.
 Another program administers the Utility Moratorium Assistance Program that will help prevent winter utility shut-off between November 15 and March 15 of each and every winter.
 Dial 801-521-6107.

 Housing Authority Of The County Of Salt Lake - This non-profit agency runs the Section 8 Housing Voucher Program that offers clients of the agency the opportunity to find housing of their choice anywhere in the Salt Lake Utah Valley Area, at a reduced rate.
 There are income based apartments and homes in Salt Lake.
 Call (801) 284-4400

 Salt Lake City, Utah Homeless Prevention and Rent Assistance is available from Workforce Services.
 The program is provided from the federal government funded Homelessness Prevention and Rapid Rehousing Fund. the agency provides a variety of housing assistance, including rent help, access to homeless shelters, funds for security deposits, grants to pay for moving costs, and other short term emergency financial aid.
 There is also support for tenants, the homeless as well as homeowners.
 Call the non-profit agency at (866) 435-7414 extension 3.